|Ming troops with captured Wokou, from 'Kang Wo Tu Juan (《抗倭圖卷》)'.|

 Ming Military During the Sixteenth Century

 By sixteenth century, the formal military establishment of the Ming Dynasty, also known as Wei Suo (衛所) system, had mostly collapsed.
-This dysfunctional military system was the primary reason Wokou became such a serious threat, but Ming court would not sit idlely and let the Wokou do as they wished.
+This dysfunctional military system was the primary reason Wokou became such a serious threat, but Ming court would not sit idly and let the Wokou do as they wished.

 In general, troops available to Ming Dynasty could be grouped into following categories.
 Note that there were significant overlaps between troops from different categories.